NYPL/dgx-patron-creator-service/README.md

 This endpoint is used to create new patron accounts in NYPL's ILS.
 The username and addresses validations are internally run in this endpoint unless if a flag is passed indicating that the username, address, or work address have already been validated.

+Note: For the `simplye` policy type, the `ageGate` field is required.
+For the `webApplicant` policy type, the `birthdate` field is required.
+The `acceptTerms` field _must_ be true or the submission won't go through; this is passed from the client.

 For more information about the request, success response, and error response, check the [patrons endpoint wiki](https://github.com/NYPL/dgx-patron-creator-service/wiki/API-V0.3#patron-account-creation---post-v03patrons).

 Example request: